 The tagline says, “If you can see the future, you can save it.”
 For that matter, if you don’t see “Next,” you can save 96 minutes.
-What starts out as a mildly diverting thriller blows itself to smithereens in the final reel -- rather appropriately, given the nuclear bomb ticking away in the background.
+What starts out as a mildly diverting thriller blows itself to smithereens in the final reel — rather appropriately, given the nuclear bomb ticking away in the background.
 As a fugitive whose clairvoyant powers make him a target for both the U.S. government and some Eurotrash terrorists, Nicolas Cage should help boost audience turnout, suggesting a solid but not dazzling B.O. future for the pre-summer Paramount release.